manishsarmaa/nifty50stock-anlaysis/README.md

 * **MACD (Moving Average Convergence Divergence):**  Visualize momentum and trend reversals.
 * **Bollinger Bands:**  Assess volatility and potential price breakouts.

-... and more (add any other features you've included).

 ## 🛠 Data & Tooling